savingsVPN Rankings · Ireland

 If you are buying for more than just yourself, this one feature changes the maths entirely.
 Count the connected devices in a typical Irish home: a couple of phones, a laptop or two, a tablet, the smart TV or Firestick, maybe a console.
 That is easily six or eight gadgets — and a VPN that caps you at five or ten forces you to choose which ones get protected.

-Three of our picks remove that ceiling completely with unlimited simultaneous connections:
+Two of our picks remove that ceiling completely with unlimited simultaneous connections:

 • Private Internet Access — unlimited devices at the lowest price of the lot, ideal if you want maximum cover for minimum spend.
+The household value champion.

 • IPVanish — unlimited devices too (from about €1.97/mo), with fast WireGuard speeds and a best-in-class Fire TV app for the telly.